shinesolutions/cloud-dataflow-zombie/README.md

 https://cloud.google.com/dataflow/

 Sometimes your templated Cloud Dataflow pipelines will fail due to transiet errors.
 Or your bad code.
 Currently, there is no quick/easy way to rerun these failed pipelines.
 You can rerun the pipelines via the GCP console (_"Create job from template"_), but that requires a gazillion clicks, and you also have to remember all the paramter names/values/formats that it needs.
+You can also use the `gcloud` tool, but again you need to provide all the parameters again, which would require you to examine each pipeline.
+This scrpt tries to work out all that for you instead, so you just need to pass the job id(s).

 https://cloud.google.com/dataflow/docs/templates/executing-templates